jtl-software/connector-woocommerce3/readme.txt

 7. The WooCommerce JTL-Connector (>=1.7.0) settings panel.

 == Changelog ==

+= 1.29.0 =
+* Feature - CO-1808 - added possibility to choose payment types that will be imported only when order is completed (usually manual payment types)
+* Feature - CO-1784 - refactored handling of boolean attribute values

 = 1.28.1 =
 * Hotfix - added 'invoice' and 'cash_on_delivery' to manual payment methods